Facial Image Deformation Based on Landmark Detection: Experimental Results

 \section{Experimental Results}

-The experiments mainly focus on showing the performance of different methods in the expansion part and the shrinking part.
-Two center point determination methods in the expansion part and three MLS methods in the shrinking part will be discussed.
+The experiments mainly focus on showing the performance of different methods in the expansion and the shrinking.
+Two center point determination methods in the expansion and three MLS methods in the shrinking will be discussed in this section.